 Bosque de Chapultepec.
 This is like Central Park in New York City but bigger.
 As a matter of fact, it is one of the largest urban parks in the world.
 Its facilities include a zoo, a lake where you can rent boats/kayaks, green spaces, the Chapultepec Castle, several museums, a restaurant, among other things.
 It’s divided into three sections, with the first section being the most visited.
 It’s a popular attraction on weekends, especially Sundays.

 Where to Stay

 As to lodging, I highly recommend Stanza Hotel.
-It is reasonably priced and includes amenities such as: a restaurant, 3 bars/lounges, a fitness center, a business center, a conference center, free Wi-Fi, cable TV, self parking and room service.
-Rooms are clean and comfortable.
+It is reasonably priced and includes amenities such as a restaurant, 3 bars/lounges, a fitness center, a business center, a conference center, free Wi-Fi, cable TV, self-parking and room service.
+The rooms are clean and comfortable.
 Breakfast is not included but can be added for a surcharge.

 Where to Eat

 The options are endless.
 You can find any type of cuisine here, whether from any region in Mexico or abroad.
 If you stay in Colonia Roma, I recommend you go to a small taco place I ran into named Taquitos Frontera.
 Their tacos and salsas are really good, especially the green salsa.
 They’re inexpensive and good for a late bite.

 Another option is El Kioskito.
 Their menu includes arrachera, enchiladas, and soups but I would say their specialty is carnitas.
 We ordered a combo that included carnitas, arrachera, nopales, chicharron, guacamole, and several other things and it was to die for!
 I highly recommend it.